MichaelZhao21/maze2/README.md

-# maze2
+# Maze Generator and Solver

+To run, you will need Maven.
+You can install using the instructions found at this link: [https://devwithus.com/install-maven-windows/](https://devwithus.com/install-maven-windows/)

-Run the program with the command
+Clone this repository, navigate to the directory, and run the program with the command:

 ```
 mvn clean javafx:run